andreidae/SeXY/README.md

 ## Frequently asked questions

 1. How to download the reference genome assembly?
 You can download a genome from a genome assembly depository such as NCBI or DNAzoo.
-Example
+The steps for NCBI are:
 - Go to NCBI: https://www.ncbi.nlm.nih.gov/
-- In the search option select: “Assembly” and write the species name [e.g. Beluga]
+- In the search option select: “Assembly” and write the species name.
-- Select the assembly species and version of interest
+- Select the assembly species and version of interest.
-- On the right panel, “Access the data”, click on “FTP directory for RefSeq assembly”
+- On the right panel, “Access the data”, click on “FTP directory for RefSeq assembly”.
-- Copy the link address of the genome in .fna.gz format
+- Copy the link address of the genome in .fna.gz format.
-- You can use this address to download the genome using command line.
-E.g. Beluga v3 assembly reference genome:
+- You can use this address to download the genome using the command line.
+E.g. Beluga.v3 assembly reference genome:

 `wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/002/288/925/GCF_002288925.2_ASM228892v3/GCF_002288925.2_ASM228892v3_genomic.fna.gz`